witsgroup-1/campus-infrastructure-management-docs/docs/Challenges.md

 # Challenges and Solutions :thinking:
-- Getting the other groups to talk to us at the begining.
+- Getting the other groups to talk to us at the beginning.

 ---